 A year ago I wrote a blog about periods; 'The worst period of her life: putting myself in her shoes'.
-Thousands of people have read the blog and continue to do so regularly, which makes me confident it’s something people are ready to talk about at last.
-A year on, and after hearing stories like Suljhana's from Nepal, I thought it was time to readdress the topic – seeing as it's Menstrual Hygiene Day, find out why periods matter during a humanitarian crisis.
+A year on, we are still hearing stories like Suljhana's from Nepal.
+On World Menstrual Hygiene Day, find out why periods matter during a humanitarian crisis.

-Why do sanitary pads matter in a crisis?
+Why do sanitary pads matter in a humanitarian disaster?

 Lots of people commented on the blog, some questioning whether women and girls’ lack of sanitary products was one of the most important things to deal with in a refugee camp or crisis, when people have lost their homes, their belongings and sometimes their friends and family.